Chief of Police: David M. Livingstone

 - City of Ojai

 - City of Ventura

 An online FEMA Independent Study course is also available.
 The "Introduction to Community Emergency Response Teams" course (IS-317) is for those wanting to refresh their CERT knowledge or to receive an overview of the training online.
 Go to: FEMA CERT Online to take the online course.

 What Happens After I Complete the CERT Academy?

 Once you've completed the CERT Academy, your effectiveness and level of contribution during an emergency or disaster depends on you.
 We suggest that CERT graduates maintain and update their kits annually.
 We also suggest that you participate in regular refresher training opportunities to keep your skills current.

-If you're interested in being available to the City's Office of Emergency Services for activation during a disaster, participation on our Volunteer Disaster Service Worker Team may be what you're looking for!
-For more information about becoming a Team member click here.
+If you're interested in being available to the City's Office of Emergency Services for activation during a disaster, participation on our Volunteer Disaster Service Worker Team may be what you're looking for.

-If you're interested in learning about future training opportunities to keep your CERT skills fresh or participation in other Emergency Management exercises, drills, or annual community preparedness events, click here to provide us with or to update your contact information.
+If you're interested in learning about future training opportunities to keep your CERT skills fresh or participation in other Emergency Management exercises, drills, or annual community preparedness events, visit the CERT Refresher Training page to provide us with or to update your contact information.

 Disclaimer and Non-Discrimination Policy